likehopper/redmine_sla/doc/EXAMPLE-01.md

 Typically, for support activities, deadlines are suspended outside business hours.
 If an issue is opened during non-working hours, then the calculation starts at the next working hour.
 Conversely, in the case of web hosting, an issue can be opened at any time and continues regardless of the time.
 If an exit is opened during working hours then it continues during non-working hours and vice versa.

 Go to Administration » SLA Global settings » SLA Calendar ( https://[redmine-host]/sla/calendars ).
-Add "Calendar Support Tracker" as new "SLA Calendar"
+Add "Calendar Support Tracker" as new "SLA Calendar":
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 01 - 05](images/example_01/redmine_sla_doc_example_01_05.png)
 </div>

-Edit this SLA Calendar and add schedules :
+Edit this SLA Calendar and add schedules:
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 01 - 06](images/example_01/redmine_sla_doc_example_01_06.png)